 Apart from the fact that it is very close to the border of Mexico, many migrants visit San Diego and have settled here because of the pleasing weather, attractive beaches, rich history and exciting places to visit.

-If you are planning to travel this beautiful destination, here are top 10 attractions in San Diego that you must see.
+If you are planning to travel to this beautiful destination, here are the top 10 attractions in San Diego that you must see.

-Also Read: Top 10 Amazing Day Trips from San Diego
+Also Read: 10 Best Day Trips from San Diego

 You don't need to go to China to see a Panda bear or go to the Arctic to see an Arctic fox.
 The San Diego Zoo houses heaps of different animals from all over the world, which makes it a great spot for animal lovers and for families looking for cool wildlife interaction.
 The zoo is open from 9:00 AM until 5:00 PM, so there's plenty of time to enjoy the activities and shows.